- Do root canals cause health problems?

 The general rule of thumb is that a dental crown will need to be placed over a tooth that has just received a root canal if the tooth is a premolar or one of the back grinding teeth.
 It is essential for all teeth to be as healthy as they can be so they can function correctly.

-Why do my crowns smell?
+Why does my root canal smell?

 How long after root canal does infection go away?